jmhessel/catrank/README.md

 ```

 the first column is the filename, and the second column is the score
-out of 100 for the image (higher is better, so I guess my dog wouldn't
+out of 100 for the image (higher is better).
+The score is the
-get upvoted too much!).
-The score is the percentile of the image among
+percentile of the image on a test split.

-the test split these models are trained on.
-If you're interested in
-knowing how accurate the models here are over their test split, you
-can check out the [pretrained models README]()
+## How do I score images plus their captions?

 If you want to score a cat alongside a caption according to the
 /r/cats community, you can do